 Trash & Recycling

+The Township's goal is provide you with continued quality trash and recycling services.
 Easttown Township contracts with a hauler to collect trash and recyclables from residential properties and apartment buildings of three units or less.

 - Residential Quarterly Rates for Solid and Yard Waste pick-up

 - Easttown Township Trash and Recycling Rules and Guidelines